-We have introduced a number of measures to help keep our patients and colleagues as safe as possible when visiting the hospital:
+We have introduced measures to help keep our patients and colleagues as safe as possible when visiting the hospital:

-To minimise the number of people in our clinics, we are asking patients who cannot attend alone to arrive with a maximum of one other person.
-We understand that patients may need to travel in with a relative or carer, but please be aware that due to social distancing measures we have in place, we may ask them to wait outside for you.
-This is to ensure yours and other patients’ safety in our clinics.
-For patients coming in for surgical procedures, we ask that if you need someone with you, that they drop you off and pick you up from the ward but do not stay in the hospital unless absolutely necessary.
+To minimise the number of people in our clinics, we are asking patients who cannot attend alone to arrive with a maximum of one other person, and only if absolutely necessary.
+We understand that patients may need to travel in with a relative or carer for surgery, but we ask that if you need someone with you, they drop you off and pick you up from the ward.
+If this is not possible please let us know before you arrive.

 Our waiting areas have been laid out to maintain social distancing.
 Visitors from the same household may sit together.
 We have signage and processes in place to assist.

 We have staggered appointment times to maintain safe social distancing.
-Please do not arrive more than 15 minutes before your appointment time.
+Please do not arrive more than 15 minutes before your appointment time unless advised otherwise.

 If your visit is being paid for by your health insurance, please share your pre-authorisation codes with us as soon as you can.
 This will help to reduce the time you will need to spend waiting in our clinics.

 Use of the stairs and lifts has been limited to one person at a time wherever possible.
 Family members, carers or staff will still be able to assist you as needed.

 Many aspects of patient care provided at our clinic require face to face contact - such as diagnostic tests or physical examination.
 We have implemented a strict cleaning regime.
 All equipment used will be fully wiped clean and sanitised before your appointment.